Obligations and conditions

 Standard licence conditions which apply to customs broker licences

-These are some of the circumstances where there is a requirement to notify the Comptroller General within 30 days of occurence:
+These are some of the circumstances where there is a requirement to notify the Comptroller General within 30 days of occurrence:

 - Where the licence holder, or persons participating in the work of a customs broker, have been refused an aviation or maritime security identification card (ASIC or MSIC) or had an ASIC or MSIC suspended or cancelled.